 The Friends Meeting House was built using funds raised from Quaker subscribers.
-The land was owned by the Quaker James Mayo and was later leased to Vyvian, whose name is scratched on a window pane at a nearby farmhouse.
+The Quaker James Mayo owned the land and was later leased to Vyvian, whose name is scratched on a window pane at a nearby farmhouse.

 In the 1920s, sea bathing became considered a leisure activity rather than just something to benefit your health.
-This shift in attitude led to the building of lidos all around the country.
+This shift in attitude led to the building of lidos nationwide.